colbyford/quilt/README.md

 # quilt
-Quilt: A set of efficient and tidy multidimensional data operations.
+Quilt: A patchwork of efficient and tidy multidimensional data operations.